Skip to content

 MeasureTime frameDescription

-Gut AMR GenesOnce within 7 days (before travel); once within 10 days (after travel)Pre- and post-travel stools will be tested for the presence/absence of AMR genes
+Gut AMR GenesOnce within 7 days (before travel); once within 10 days (after travel)Pre- and post-travel stools will be tested for the presence/absence of AMR genes.
+Data for this outcome measure are not yet analyzed.
+Results will be submitted when analyses are complete.

 Countries